pkarsy/TasmotaBerryTime/ds3231/README.md

 ```
 Or upload the "ds3231.be" to the tasmota filesystem

-# Conecting the DS3231 breakout board
+# Conecting the DS3231 breakout

-The DS3231 breakout board has 6 pins but we need 4 : **GND VCC SDA SCL**
+We need 4 pins : **GND VCC SDA SCL**

-Now we have to configure  the Tasmota pins.
+Now we have to configure Tasmota to use those pins .
 ```
 TasmotaMain -> Configuration -> Module
 ```